 Trademark registration costs can basically be broken down into two major categories.
 1) Filing Fees and 2) Attorneys Fee’s.

-The United States Patent and Trademark Office charges a filing fee for every trademark registration application filed with their office.
+The USPTO charges a filing fee for every trademark registration application filed with their office.
 The fee is charged on a “per class of goods/services” basis, meaning if your product is going to cross several industries or classes, then you’ll have to pay this filing fee for each trademark class you want the trademark in.
 The fee ranges between $225 per class and $275 per class.
 The $225 per class applies to TEAS Plus applications, while the $275 applies to TEAS Standard applications.

 The difference between Plus and Standard is the ease of use to both the filer of the trademark and the USPTO.
 Plus applications will use goods and services identifications that are already in the goods and services ID manual and have been approved for use by the USPTO.
 Standard applications allow you to draft your own identifications.
 Which application to use will depend on your situation.

-The fee an attorney will charge to obtain a trademark registration on your behalf will vary greatly depending on the attorney or service you use.
+The fee an attorney in Idaho Falls will charge to obtain a trademark registration on your behalf will vary greatly depending on the attorney or service you use.
 Fees for attorneys range between $99 to several thousand dollars.

 At Murray, Ziel, & Johnston we charge a simple flat fee of $950 per trademark, plus the filing fee.
 This fee includes: